-- further assessment on permanent change of station effects on military spouse employment.
+further assessment on permanent change of station effects on military spouse employment.

-A tax credit for hiring military spouses is particularly interesting given the recent, ant potentially recurring, federal shutdown that might prevent service members from receiving their paychecks on time.
+> A tax credit for hiring military spouses is particularly interesting given the recent, and potentially recurring, the federal shutdown that might prevent service members from receiving their paychecks on time.

-Over the years the Work Opportunity Tax Credit has changed to match constantly evolving needs in the country’s employment landscape.
+> Over the years the Work Opportunity Tax Credit has changed to match constantly evolving needs in the country’s employment landscape.
 However, it remains a highly effective way of creating an opportunity for historically underemployed groups to rejoin the workforce and get off of public assistance.